Ibukhvalov/3DCurves/README.md

 ## Test work for the vacancy
-## Bukhvalov Ivan
+### Bukhvalov Ivan

-### implemented all given tasks with the parallel computing as additional requirement
+Implemented all given tasks with the parallel computing as additional requirement

+branch test is used to measure deviation of raw derivative from calculated ones.